-The main benefits of colocation for disaster recovery are:
+The biggest benefits of colocation for a disaster recovery strategy are:

-Physical resilience – In a natural disaster, a colocation facility will be much better equipped to protect IT systems and data than the average company can afford to be.
-It should also have redundancy built throughout the IT infrastructure, including: utility transformers, automatic transfer switches, redundant diesel generators, multiple power feeds from two or more electrical substations, redundant chilling units, several UPS systems, and diversely routed fiber feeds and connectivity to other carrier-class network providers.
+A colocation facility will be much better equipped to protect IT systems and data in a natural disaster than the average company can afford to be.
+It should also have redundancy built throughout the IT infrastructure.
+Read more about modern data center infrastructure must-haves.
 Depending on your geographic region, look for evidence it is built to withstand local disasters, such as a Category 4 or 5 hurricane and EF4 or 5 tornadoes.

 The provider should be certified on IT industry standards such as: